 Access by car

 The windmill is a short distance to the West of Upminster town centre on St Mary’s lane, North Side.
 If travelling from Hornchurch (A124) the Mill can be found on the North side of St. Mary’s Lane just before the top of the hill and Upminster Town Centre crossroads at Bell Corner.
 Travelling from the M25 exit at junction 29 and follow A127 towards Romford.
 Follow signs for Upminster on left.
 The postcode is RM14 2QL.
-Free parking is available on the Mill field.
+There is no parking on site, there is a public car park at the New Windmill Hall (RM14 2QH) which is almost opposite.

 Access by public transport